HryChg/udemyForkify/progress.md

 - used array method like map(), slice(), findIndex() and includes()
 - when and why to use eval()
 - parse thru similar terms like 'tbsp' and 'table spoon'
+- TODO still need to test and Recipe.parseIngredients()